PaulRaspey/Universal-Agent-Handshake-Protocol/README.md

 As we move into an era where AI agents handle our schedules, our finances, and our digital lives, we face a choice.
 Do we route our most private intents through centralized "black box" switchboards?
 Or do we build a world where agents can collaborate securely, without a middleman taking a cut of our privacy?

-UAHP is a public utility—a free, open-source protocol that allows any AI to shake hands and work together safely.
+UAHP is a public utility; a free, open-source protocol that allows any AI to shake hands and work together safely.

 Core Features